wadmiraal/wadmiraal.net/src/_posts/2012-03-10-php-the-language-you-love-to-hate.markdown

 ---
-title: PHP: the language you love to hate
+title: "PHP: the language you love to hate"
 layout: post
-description: For SEO
+description: "For SEO"
-permalink: /lore/:year/:month/:day/:title
 ---

 ## I love PHP